 - Medicaid Expansion in Colorado: An Analysis of Enrollment, Costs and Benefits – and How They Exceeded Expectations.
 CHI examined the impacts of Colorado’s decision to expand Medicaid under the ACA using data from the state budget and developing projections through 2021.

 - Health Insurance Rates by ZIP Code.
 We drilled down to the ZIP code level to tell a detailed story about which Coloradans have health insurance and which don’t.
 This is essential information for enrollment outreach efforts.

 CHI has a great deal of experience analyzing the current health care workforce, identifying gaps and offering policy recommendations.
 We also understand the need to consider new models of care and how they may impact workforce needs.
 We know that a healthy workforce means healthier Coloradans.

 - Nurse Physician Advisory Taskforce for Colorado Healthcare (NPATCH).
 CHI was asked to analyze data to evaluate the impact of the 2009 Nurse Practitioner Act on independent prescriptive authority for advance practice nurses (APNs).
 CHI analyzed licensure data for APNs, the sub-set with nurse practitioner (NP) certifications, and the sub-set with prescriptive authority licenses (RxN).
 Our analysis looked at trends over this time with a focus on any identifiable changes following implementation of the 2009 law.

 - Colorado Department of Public Health and Environment.
 We assessed the current and future demand for an emerging health care workforce – lay patient navigators – by conducting interviews and focus groups with key stakeholders and fielding a statewide survey among health care providers.
+Read our report.